If you love travel, these places to visit in Turkey are a must-see

 Keep bargaining friendly; a smile and friendly chat go a long way.
 For carpets and antiques, always ask for a certificate of authenticity.
 Supporting local cooperatives or women-run groups makes your purchase more meaningful and sustainable.

-FAQ – Souvenir Shopping in Turkey
+FAQs: Shopping & Souvenirs in Turkey

 Did You Know?